koofree/dinyk/README.md

 ### Prerequisites
 - Node.js 20+ and pnpm 9.6.0+
-- MetaMask or Kaikas wallet
+- MetaMask or Kaia Wallet
 - KAIA tokens for transactions

 ### Installation